D'Andrea Picks: History of the plastic pick

 The problem of holding on to a pick was also addressed.
-There is a whole line with shaped cork cushion grips, including a heart shaped grip for a heart pick, in several sizes.
+There is a whole line with shaped cork cushion grips, including a heart-shaped grip for a heart pick, in several sizes.
 One line also had notches in the sides of the picks that held tiny rubber bands.
-That look actually became part of the D'Andrea logo from the 1920s to the 1950s.
+That look became part of the D'Andrea logo from the 1920s to the 1950s.
 Some picks even had 1/4" holes in the centers for grip.
 When imprinting became an integral part of pick manufacturing, different "patterns" were embossed for grip.
-Some styles were actually struck with a die which embedded tiny ridges in the tops to "corrugate" them.
+Some styles were struck with a die which embedded tiny ridges in the tops to "corrugate" them.
 By the 1970s, D'Andrea introduced yet another innovation addressing the grip problem—PRO-GRIP celluloid.
 This treated the normally polished surface with a resin coating.
-The shiny pick was now dusty looking but it stayed put.
+The shiny pick was now dusty-looking but it stayed put.
 In the 1990s that treatment was used on the molded Delrin PRO-GRIP BRITES pick line.

-By 1928, Luigi D'Andrea was the Henry Ford of guitar picks, with semi-automated equipment to punch, tumble and imprint as many as 59 differently shaped picks in both celluloid and real tortoise shell.
-His New York City factory produced flat picks, thumb and finger picks, pick guards, as well as guitar, bass, sax, accordion & drum bags, and cases.
+By 1928, Luigi D'Andrea was the Henry Ford of guitar picks, with semi-automated equipment to punch, tumble, and imprint as many as 59 differently shaped picks in both celluloid and real tortoise shells.
+His New York City factory produced flat picks, thumb, and finger picks, pick guards, as well as guitar, bass, sax, accordion & drum bags, and cases.

 In the 1930s, Luigi's son Anthony joined the business and began some innovations of his own.
 Not only the production, but the marketing of picks became his forte.
 He took his cue from the candy business and secured some surplus compartmentalized boxes with glass tops which he filled with pick assortments.
 Picks were soon sold by the gross and half gross in 4" square plastic 'jewel' boxes with separate lids.
 These eventually evolved into the clear plastic compartment boxes we see today.
-He put picks on cardboard displays, die-cut point of purchase counter easels, and pop-up boxes.
+He put picks on cardboard displays, die-cut point-of-purchase counter easels, and pop-up boxes.
 The 1930s "Nick Lucas" picks on a card were an example of his packaging ideas.

-The picks originally made in the 1920s were used on mandolins, banjos and acoustic guitars.
+The picks originally made in the 1920s were used on mandolins, banjos, and acoustic guitars.
 The early blues and jazz players used the picks back then.
 In the 1950s they were used by early rockers.
 As more and more folks began playing guitar, the demand grew rapidly.
 Anthony (Tony, Sr.) then began the search for new materials for picks.
 Tortoiseshell was hardly available, and by 1975 would be on the endangered list and no longer used.
-Celluloid always was an expensive and a difficult material to handle.
+Celluloid was an expensive and difficult material to handle.
 The lead times were tremendous and erratic.
 To meet the demand, he introduced a molded nylon pick with circular patterns for grip.